RivenHexagon/ElectronicsTutorial/Lecture-Recap-03.md

 Only about 0.1 permille were missing.
 What that would do to the copper cube and it's environment is subject to your own research.
 You will be surprised.

 ## $\Omega$
  Tungsten is a preferred material for classic light bulb filaments.
 Its density of free electrons is around $6.3\times10^{22}\frac{e^-}{cm^3}$.
 But its electrical resistance is more than three times that of copper.
-Light bulb fimanets usually draw just a few milliamps of current.
-One milliampere (mA) is $\frac{1}{1000}$ of an amp or $1\times10^{-3} A$.
+Light bulb fimanets usually draw just a few Milliamps of current.
+One mMlliampere (mA) is $\frac{1}{1000}$ of an Amp or $1\times10^{-3} A$.

- Let us now go back in time for about 100 years and say a manufacturer for light bulbs is in the design process for a new bulb.
-The brightness of the filament depends on the current that flows through it and its diameter.
-Or would you expect a rod of thungsten as thick as your finger to glow with just a few milliamps?

- The light bulb is meant to be used in a battery driven handlamp.
-Hence, the manufacturer tries to make the filament as thin as possible to decrease the current which in turn increases the battery life.
+ Let us now go back in time for about 100 years and say a manufacturer for light bulbs is in the design process for a new bulb for a battery driven handlamp.
+The brightness of the filament depends on the current that flows through it - and its diameter.
+Or would you expect a rod of thungsten as thick as your finger to glow with just a few milliamps of current?
+The manufacturer tries to make the filament as thin as possible in order to decrease the current, which in turn increases the battery life.

- Now we can define the **resistance** as the **amount** of **voltage** needed to **drive** a certain **current** that corresponds to the desired brightness!
+ We can define the **resistance** of the filament as the **amount** of **voltage** needed to **drive** a certain **current** that corresponds to the desired brightness.
+The electrical resistance is measured in Ohms and one Ohm ($1 \Omega$) is defined as one Volt per Ampere.

+### Experiment #1
+ Our first experiment gives us some real life values to work with: In this we connected a **light bulb** to a variable laboratory **power supply** unit (PSU) in **series** with an **ampere meter**.
+One wire connects the plus pole of the PSU with one of the current inputs of a **multi meter** (MM).
+These are special inputs indicated with the letters *A* and *mA*.
+On most MMs they are the left most inputs and are different from the right most input that measures voltages.
+It is indicated with the letters *V* or *mV*.
+The common connector of the MM (indicated *COM* and left of the voltage input) is connected with one pole of the light bulb.
+The other pole goes to the minus pole of the PSU.
+The rotary switch of the MM is set to the 200 mA range.

 ## Filament Resistance
 <!--Electrons inside a wire are like dogs beeing dragged on a leash from tree to tree.-->